Citrus psorosis virus

-Citrus psorosis ophiovirus is a plant pathogenic virus infecting citrus plants worldwide.
+Citrus psorosis virus is a plant pathogenic virus infecting citrus plants worldwide.
 It is considered the most serious and detrimental virus pathogen of these trees.

 Psorosis disease

 Psorosis includes various graft-transmitted diseases all of which can be associated with different pathogenic strains including the more mild CPs-V-A and more severe CPsV-B. The virus is characterized by a single-stranded RNA molecule with a 48 kDa coat protein and a spiral filament structure.

 Common hosts of this disease are citrus and herbaceous plants like sweet orange, grapefruit, mandarin, and Mexican lime.
 Symptoms of infected hosts consist of interveinal chlorotic flecks and leaf mottling in younger tissues–in more severe cases these symptoms persist in older tissues.
 In mild cases, the bark of the trunk or limbs may exhibit scaling and flaking.
 Later in the disease cycle, gum can permeate into the wood and form an irregular circular pattern.
 In more severe cases symptoms include rapid expansion of bark lesions, gum-impregnated lesions on twigs, and chlorotic patterns on fruit.

 Techniques used for the identification of citrus psorosis virus include the enzyme-linked immunosorbent assay (ELISA) that uses a specific antibody to determine the antigen, polymerase chain reaction to amplify target sequences, and detecting nucleic acids by lateral flow microarrays.
 Other methods commonly used are direct tissue blot immunoassays, fluorescence in-situ hybridization, immunofluorescence, and electron microscopy for viral pathogen detection.

 Citrus psorosis virus is often transmitted mechanically by infected budwood or contaminated tools.
 Additionally, the disease has the potential to proliferate through root grafting or infected seeds.
 The best management practices that can be implemented involve sourcing indexed and certified disease-free budwood, temporary recovery by pruning infected bark, host removal, and disinfection of machinery or equipment.